 Seattle, WA 98105

-Located a Fisherman's Terminal, this place is a classic waterfront fish bar.
-Get your fish to go, grab a spot on the plaza and dig in.
+Located at Fisherman’s Terminal, this place is a classic waterfront fish & chips bar with some of the best fried fish in town.
+Get your fish to go, grab a spot on the benches nearby and dig in.

-Tip: There’s free parking next to the restaurant.
+Tip: There’s free parking right next to the restaurant.

-Kids will love checking out the colorful fishing boats in the marina.1900 W. Nickerson St
+Kids will love checking out the colorful fishing boats in the marina and reading about Seattle’s fishing industry.

 Seattle, WA 98119